mixmix/mixmix.nz/content/post/forecasts/index.md

 weight: 1
 ---

-_Although this pattern emerged through that challenges of parenting, I still find it really useful wherever there is high variability / unknowns in coordination._
+_Although this pattern emerged through the challenges of parenting, I still find it really useful wherever there is high variability / unknowns in coordination._

 ## Planning with ~~kids~~ _chaos_

-When I had kids, organising hang outs went from pretty simple to something much more unstable.
-For example "let's meet at the zoo at 2pm"... seems easy enough, but then toddlers don't necessarily sleep on an exact schedule, and there is a greater than zero chance someone could spew in the car on the way there.
-Multiply these unknowns by the number of participants and it can be pretty easy for plans to only semi-align, or just totally bomb.
+When I had kids, organising hang-outs went from pretty simple to something much more unstable.
+For example _"let's meet at the zoo at 2pm"_... sounds easy enough, but then toddlers don't necessarily sleep on an exact schedule, and there is a greater than zero chance someone could spew in the car on the way there.
+Multiply these unknowns by the number of participants and it can be pretty easy for plans to only semi-align, or totally bomb.

-This can generate feelings that range from _mild stess_ -- _am I waiting for X to arrive before we go into the zoo?_ -- through to a _total bummer_.
-Ah particularly painful failure mode is the "after bedtime hangout" where no children are present (read: **this is my time off**), then some kid need arises, you are wrenched back into duty, and your plans are cancelled.
+This can generate feelings that range from _mild stess_ (am I waiting for X to arrive before we go into the zoo?) through to _total bummer_ (I was really looking forward to an adult conversation).
+A particularly painful failure mode is the "after bedtime han-gout" where no children are present (read: **this is my time off**), where some kid need arises, you are wrenched back into duty, and your plans are cancelled.
 Deep expectation-reality whiplash.

-If your plans involved other people with limited resources, you're also carrying the cost to the group in mind -- e.g. their expectation-reality whiplash, the cost of having the try and re-schedule a hang out
+If your plans involved other people with limited resources, you're probably also carrying the cost to the group in mind e.g. their expectation-reality whiplash, and the cost of having the try to re-schedule a hang out.

 ## Decomposing the problem

-I noticed the crux of the pain for me was the sharp change in reality from expectation.
+I noticed the crux of the pain for me was the sharp divergence of reality from expectation.
 Why was this happening?
 I think because my internal narrative was too binary, that is only had two modes:
-- `hanging out` => :smile:
+- `hangin out` ⇒ :smile:
-- `no hangs` => :sob:.
+- `no hangs` ⇒ :sob:.

 What if we told a story which was more nuanced... reduce the surprise of the flip between these states.
-Could we take in all the variables, name and acknowledged the uncertainty, and built our story on that?
-Sounds like it might be too complex, but you've seen this pattern before => weather forecasts!
+Could we take in all the variables, name and acknowledged the uncertainty, and build our story on that?
+Sounds like it might be too complex, but you've seen this pattern before ⇒ weather forecasts!

 So I started experimenting with a friend I play [Magic](https://cubecobra.com/cube/list/peach?view=spoiler) with.
 Our